Issues with Food and Eating Disorders

 Food is one of the many mediums through which our emotions and distress can be expressed.

-Understanding feelings and behaviours linked to certain eating disorders can be helpful.
+Understanding feelings and behaviours linked to certain eating disorders can be helpful in improving one's relationship with food and eating.
 This is true even if you don't have a diagnosis.
-Or, if you prefer to consider your experiences in a non-medical way.

 Common eating disorders are:-